Power System Model

 Labels

-As we shown above, JuliaGrid mandates a distinctive label for every bus, branch, or generator.
-These labels are stored in order dictionaries, functioning as pairs of strings and integers.
+As we have shown, JuliaGrid mandates a distinctive label for every bus, branch, or generator.
+These labels are stored in ordered dictionaries, functioning as pairs of strings and integers.
 The string signifies the exclusive label for the specific component, whereas the integer maintains an internal numbering of buses, branches, or generators.

 Integer-Based Labeling